-A regional nonprofit organization formed in 1997, FHBP was created by leaders of ten organizations to organize a consolidated approach that strengthened and coordinated efforts of several water, open space, and environmental educational groups.
+A regional nonprofit organization formed in 1997, the Friends of Harbors, Beaches, and Parks (FHBP) was created by leaders of 10 organizations to organize a consolidated approach that strengthened and coordinated efforts of several water, open space, and environmental educational groups.
 The organization is based in Newport Beach and has been active in the creation and adoption of natural lands policies in Orange County and throughout Southern California.